Images Depict Mature Plants

 Pachysandra Terminalis for Sale Online

-Pachysandra plants are a favorite evergreen ground-cover that grows well in hard-to-plant areas, such as under trees or in shady areas with poor or acidic soil.
-It grows 6-8" high (sometimes even 12”) and spreads by rhizomes to form a dense carpet of rich, dark green foliage.
-Oval leaves (2-4" long) appear primarily in whorls at the stem ends.
+Pachysandra plants are a favorite evergreen ground cover that grows well in hard-to-plant areas, such as under trees or in shady areas with poor or acidic soil.
+It grows 6 to 8 inches high (sometimes even 12 inches) and spreads by rhizomes to form a dense carpet of rich, dark green foliage.
+Oval leaves (2 to 4 inches long) appear primarily in whorls at the stem ends.

-When spring arrives, tiny white, terminal, and fragrant flowers bloom and can be 1-2" long.
+When spring arrives, tiny white, terminal, and fragrant flowers bloom and can be 1 to 2 inches long.
 While they aren’t super showy, they are a welcoming sign of warmer weather and add dimension to the green sea of leaves that will spread throughout the garden.

 How to Care for Pachysandra